guido57/autochromium/README.md

 3. Get your chromedriver version and check if it works.

-- Now go to the Canonical Group web site, which develops an mantains Ubuntu and its armhf chromium-browser version.
+3.1 Now go to the Canonical Group web site, which develops an mantains Ubuntu and its armhf chromium-browser version.
 [https://launchpad.net/ubuntu/trusty/armhf/chromium-chromedriver](https://launchpad.net/ubuntu/trusty/armhf/chromium-chromedriver)

-- Look for the chromedriver version whose number version is closest to the one of your chromium-browser and download it as a deb package.
+- Look for the most recent version and download it as a deb package.
-For example, I have chromium-browser Version 60.0.3112.89, so the closest at that page is 60.0.3112.113.
-So I downloaded chromium-chromedriver_60.0.3112.113-0ubuntu0.14.04.1194_armhf.deb on my Raspberry PI.

-- Then I installed it double clicking on the icon.
+- Then intall it double clicking on its icon.

-- Then I asked the version of the chromedriver with the following command:
+- Then to check if everything is OK, ask the version of the chromedriver with the following command:
 ```
 /usr/lib/chromium-browser/chromedriver -v
 ```

+For example, I found this:
+- chromium-chromedriver_63.0.3239.132-0ubuntu0.14.04.1_armhf.deb
+but I succcessfully tested also:
+- chromium-chromedriver_62.0.3202.94-0ubuntu0.14.04.1215_armhf.deb
+- chromium-chromedriver_61.0.3163.100-0ubuntu0.14.04.1202_armhf.deb
+while this:
+- chromium-chromedriver_60.0.3112.113-0ubuntu0.14.04.1194_armhf.deb
+gave me the following error:

+ave chromium-browser Version 60.0.3112.89, so the closest at that page is 60.0.3112.113.
+So I downloaded
+- chromium-chromedriver_63.0.3239.132-0ubuntu0.14.04.1_armhf.deb
+but I succcessfully tested also:
+- chromium-chromedriver_62.0.3202.94-0ubuntu0.14.04.1215_armhf.deb
+- on my Raspchromium-chromedriver_61.0.3163.100-0ubuntu0.14.04.1202_armhf.deb
+berry PI.

 but instead of obtaining the version number I got the following error:
 ```
 /usr/lib/chromium-browser/chromedriver: error while loading shared libraries: libbase.so: cannot open shared object file: No such file or directory